-Find blocked SQL
+Find Blocked SQL

-You can run below query to check what SQL is being run by the BLOCKED SESSION inside the database OR which SQL command is waiting
+To check what SQL is being run by the BLOCKED SESSION inside the database OR which SQL command is waiting

 SELECT SES.SID, SES.SERIAL# SER#, SES.PROCESS OS_ID, SES.STATUS, SQL.SQL_FULLTEXT FROM V$SESSION SES, V$SQL SQL, V$PROCESS PRC WHERE SES.SQL_ID=SQL.SQL_ID AND SES.SQL_HASH_VALUE=SQL.HASH_VALUE AND SES.PADDR=PRC.ADDR AND SES.SID=&Enter_blocked_session_SID;